-A performance of J S Bach’s Partitas and Sonatas by Solo Violin, given by internationally acclaimed violinist Thomas Bowes, will be interspersed with newly devised responses, created under the mentorship of composer Eleanor Alberga.
+A performance of J S Bach’s Partitas and Sonatas by Solo Violin, given by internationally acclaimed violinist Thomas Bowes, was interspersed with newly devised responses, created under the mentorship of composer Eleanor Alberga.

-As part of his two-year residency at Trinity Laban, Nik Bärtsch will encourage students to use intricate rhythmic techniques, and create a dance and music piece that will be performed at the Huddersfield Contemporary Music Festival and London Jazz Festival 2017.
+As part of his two-year residency at Trinity Laban, Nik Bärtsch encouraged students to use intricate rhythmic techniques, and create a dance and music piece that will be performed at the Huddersfield Contemporary Music Festival and London Jazz Festival 2017.

-Nii Okai Tagoe (from African supergroup Osibisa) and vocalist Molara lead a project exploring African Groove and song.
+Nii Okai Tagoe (from African supergroup Osibisa) and vocalist Molara led a project exploring African Groove and song.

-In collaboration with Pulse Arts CIC, students will be given the opportunity to explore the delivery of music to patients within a care-giving environment, including solo/chamber performance, and singing workshops.
+In collaboration with Pulse Arts CIC, students explored the delivery of music to patients within a care-giving environment, including solo/chamber performance, and singing workshops.

-Musicians and dancers will respond to Shakespeare’s The Tempest, and create an immersive after-dark performance and installation, both inside and outside the Laban Building.
+Musicians and dancers responded to Shakespeare’s The Tempest, and created an immersive after-dark performance and installation, both inside and outside the Laban Building.

 The Brexchange Cello Ensemble

-Two composers, ten cellists and one soprano from Belgium and the UK will come together to create and present “an amazing journey through Space and Time”
+Two composers, ten cellists and one soprano from Belgium and the UK came together to create and present “an amazing journey through Space and Time”.

 Woman.
 You are…

-Dance and music students will create a response to a statement of intent: “Pray.
+Dance and music students created a response to a statement of intent: “Pray.
 Puppet.
 Obsession.
 Prostitute.
 Game.
 Nothing.
 In a man's world women can be defined, defiled, at will.
 Except, it's not a man's world.”

-Students will spend a week in HMP Thameside - a secure men's prison.
-In a project coordinated by partner organisation Finding Rhythms, they will work on a brand new piece, collaboratively created and performed together with inmates.
+Students spent a week in HMP Thameside - a secure men's prison.
+In a project coordinated by partner organisation Finding Rhythms, they worked on a brand new album of songs, collaboratively created and performed together with inmates.

-Musicians and dancers will work together to create a 20-minute piece inspired by The Grand Bouffe.
-They will make a collage of established repertoire, new sounds and music in “a glorious mess of sound, movement and food”.
+Musicians and dancers worked together to create a 20-minute piece inspired by The Grand Bouffe.
+They made a collage of established repertoire, new sounds and music in “a glorious mess of sound, movement and food”.

 Full-on Orchestral - La Strada / Uncommon Movers

-While George Jackson directs a chamber orchestra in a performance of Nino Rota’s beautiful, exotic and evocative La Strada Suite, dancers will explore the differences and similarities between dance and music.
-The project will culminate in a giant contemporary dance jam on the Laban Theatre stage, produced by Nic Pendlebury.
+While George Jackson directed a chamber orchestra in a performance of Nino Rota’s beautiful, exotic and evocative La Strada Suite, dancers explored the crossover between dance and music.
+The project culminated in a giant contemporary dance jam on the Laban Theatre stage.

 We Want to Make Something Together

-Futurologist, author, songwriter and serendipity engineer Mark Stevenson will simply invite musicians and dancers to make something together.
-There are no rules: just a blank canvas.
+Futurologist, author, songwriter and serendipity engineer Mark Stevenson simply invited musicians and dancers to make something together.
+There were no rules: just a blank canvas.